 Abstract

-Fishes are commercially valuable vertebrates, easily accessible protein sources for all human populations despite of their financial status.
-Andhra Pradesh has one of the long coastal lines in country, and largely partaking in the production of marine products and influencing state as well as country’s exporting capacity.
-Johnius one of the highly preferred consumable fish species.
-Our recent studies revealed five species of johnius occurrence in coastal of waters of Andhra Pradesh and discussed here as identification notes.
+Fishes are commercially valuable vertebrates, easily accessible protein sources for all human populations despite their financial status.
+Andhra Pradesh has one of the longest coastal lines in the country, and largely partaking in the production of marine products and influencing the state as well as the country’s exporting capacity.
+Johnius of family Sciaenidae is one of the highly preferred consumable fish species.
+Our recent studies revealed five species of johnius occurrence in coastal waters of Andhra Pradesh and discussed here as identification notes.

 Introduction

 The croaker family, Sciaenidae, includes ray-finned fishes of the genus Johnius.
 They are accustomed to making knocking, croaking, and purring noises (Lin et al. 2007).
-Usually measuring less than 30 cm, Johnius croakers are comparatively small Scaienids in general find in Indo-West Pacific waters (Chao et al. 2019).
+Usually measuring less than 30 cm, Johnius croakers are comparatively small Sciaenids in general are found in Indo-West Pacific waters (Chao et al. 2019).
 Between 12 and 20 pairs of dendritic appendages line the sides of their distinctive hammer-shaped swim bladder (Kunio 2022).
-The dorsal corner of the gill opening is reached by the first lateral appendage.
+The first lateral appendage reaches the dorsal corner of the gill opening..
 They have large paired sagittal otoliths that are triangular.
 Usually found sub-terminally to inferiorly, these fishes have a tiny mouth.
-The majority of species lack a barbel on their chin, however a few have a short one (Chao et al. 2019).
-The biggest species, such as J. dussumieri and J. dorsalis.
-In recent past several workers working on fish and fishery resources of Andhra Pradesh coastal waters Sujatha, 1995; Chatla and Padmavathi (2021).
-Present identification notes based on collected specimens from Visakhapatnam, Kakinada, Machilipatnam, and Veta Palem landing centers of the Andhra Pradesh coast during out study period.
+The majority of species lack a barbel on their chin, however, a few have a short one (Chao et al. 2019).
+The biggest species, include as J. dussumieri and J. dorsalis.
+In the recent past several workers working on fish and fishery resources of Andhra Pradesh coastal waters (Sujatha, 1995; Chatla and Padmavathi,2021).
+Present identification notes based on collected specimens from Visakhapatnam, Kakinada, Machilipatnam, and Veta Palem landing centers of the Andhra Pradesh coast during our study period.

 Methodology

-Present work result of several fish investigatory surveys conducted in Visakhapatnam, Kakinada, Machilipatnam, and Veta Palem landing centers of the Andhra Pradesh coastal waters during the period of 2020-2022.
-Collected specimens preserved in 10% of formalin and labelled with all necessary details and transformed to laboratory for further studies.
+The present work results of several fish investigatory surveys conducted in Visakhapatnam, Kakinada, Machilipatnam, and Veta Palem landing centers of the Andhra Pradesh coastal waters during the period of 2020-2022.
+Collected specimens were preserved in 10% formalin and labelled with all necessary details and transformed to the laboratory for further studies.

 Results and discussion